Tag: John Robertson

 The below Parliamentary question was asked by John Robertson on 2014-06-26.

-To ask the Secretary of State for Environment, Food and Rural Affairs, how many marine dredging applications have been dealt with by the Marine Management Organisation using the online marine licensing system since 2009.
+To ask the Secretary of State for Environment, Food and Rural Affairs, what estimate his Department has made of the average length of time taken by the Marine Management Organisation to approve a marine dredging application using the outline marine licensing system since 2009.

 George Eustice

 The online marine licensing system came into force on 6 April 2011 following the formation of the Marine Management Organisation (MMO) in 2010.
-To date the MMO have dealt with the following numbers of marine aggregate and non-aggregate dredging applications:
+From the start of the licensing system the estimated average time taken by the MMO to approve marine dredging applications are as follows:

 Aggregate dredging